StartBootstrap/startbootstrap-scrolling-nav/CRAWCI Documentation.md

 ## 8. Creating the CRAWCI Ontology

 An ontology is a detailed model of a slice of reality which is based on the facts that we know about that reality.
 This model is a description of some of the things and some of the relationships between the things that are known about that reality.

+We faced the need to create our own ontology once we realized that there was a lack of vocabularies for the description of statistical and crime data that would suit the needs of our project.
+Even though we managed to reuse some namespaces as(**ds:total_crime_rate**; **ds:average_salary**; **cis:hostsCulturalEvent**), those vocabularies were not enough to record the nature of our data and sufficiently describe it on the Web.

-The CRWACI Ontology creation was based on the analysed and extracted data.
+The **CRWACI Ontology** modeling was based on the analysed and extracted data while creating our mashup datasets.

-Hence, it has been developed in a manner that is intended to promote a shared understanding of cultural heritage information and statistical data by providing a common and extensible semantic framework.
-In this way, it helps to mediate between different sources of information on the Semantic Web.</p>
+Hence, it has been developed in a manner that is intended to promote a shared understanding of cultural heritage information and statistical data.
+We also paid special attention to modelling crime related namespaces in order to provide information on the crime situation in the italian regions observing practice of different crime types.
+In this way, it helps to mediate between different sources of information on the Semantic Web.

-The full Ontology documentation and visualisation can be found here https://simayguzel.github.io/crawci/myDocumentation/index-en.html
+The full Ontology documentation and visualisation can be found here https://github.com/simayguzel/OpenDataCRAWCI/tree/master/myDocumentation

 ## 9. Mashup Data Curation.